Easter Front 1941 by Chris Crawford, published by APX and later Atari, USA

 F. Final rating

-It may seem a bit strange to rate it “only” good, but there is something subjective to this.
+I hesitate between “good” and “still interesting” but there is something subjective to this.
 For all its mechanical genius, I like games with a bit more meat on their bones, probably a little more of what Crawford calls “dirt” : little rules that reinforces the atmosphere.

 I found a lot of reviews for Eastern Front 1941, and none were less than ecstatic.
 Taking only an handful of examples :